ElielGez/myMath2/README.md

 * **The equals function of ComplexFunction isn't fully working, because there is infinity options to build complex function with polynom and monom.
 	My partition solution is to run between -1000 and 1000 in loop(steps of i+0.7) and check if for any x on this range the f functions are equal.**

+* For drawing functions on graph I used StdDraw library.

 ## Examples:

 #### Monom Class: